panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 }
 ```

-With the above configuration, if `NODE_ENV` variable isn't setup, Webpack will simply default `process.env.NODE_ENV` to `development`.
+With the above configuration, if `NODE_ENV` variable isn't set up, Webpack will simply default `process.env.NODE_ENV` to `development`.

 ## 3. Conclusion